New Christian: History of New Christian conversions

-Over a hundred thousand of Iberian Jews converted to Catholicism in Spain as a result of pogroms in 1391.
-Those remaining practicing Jews were expelled by the Catholic monarchs Ferdinand and Isabella in the Alhambra Decree in 1492, following the Catholic Reconquest of Spain.
+Over a hundred thousand Iberian Jews converted to Catholicism in Spain as a result of pogroms in 1391.
+Those remaining practicing Jews were expelled by the Catholic monarchs Ferdinand and Isabella in the Alhambra Decree in 1492, following the Christian Reconquista of the Iberian Peninsula.
 As a result of the Alhambra Decree and persecution in prior years, over 200,000 Jews converted to Catholicism and between 40,000 and 100,000 were expelled.
-Following the Catholic Reconquest of Spain, 200,000 of the 500,000 Muslims had been converted to Christianity.
-There is no universally agreed figure of Morisco population, but Christiane Stallaert put the number at around one million Moriscos (New Christians and their descendants) at the beginning of the 16th century.
+Following the Reconquista, 200,000 of the 500,000 Muslims had been converted to Christianity.
+There is no universally agreed figure of Moorish population, but Christiane Stallaert put the number at around one million Moriscos (New Christians and their descendants) at the beginning of the 16th century.

-Inquisition
+Catholic Inquisition

 The governments of Spain and Portugal created the Spanish Inquisition in 1478 and the Portuguese Inquisition, including the Goa Inquisition, in 1536 as a way of dealing with social tensions, supposedly justified by the need to fight heresy.
 Communities believed correctly that many New Christians were secretly practising their former religions to any extent possible, becoming crypto-Jews and crypto-Muslims.